-- A. All organizations or individuals not affiliated with the College, who wish to distribute printed materials, sell merchandise, or wish to recruit students/ seek membership or support for organizations must be sponsored by a recognized student organization and the associated activity receiving approval from the Director of Student Involvement. - B. All organizations or individuals desiring to recruit professionally on campus must contact the Office of Career Development.

-- C. All campus-affiliated organizations or individuals wishing to sell merchandise or services must receive permission from and work with the Director of Student Involvement. - D. Student organizations must obtain permission to sell merchandise or services in the residence halls for fundraising purposes from the Director of Residence Life.
-Door-to-door selling and soliciting in the Residence Halls, on campus, or in the local community are not permitted. - E. Students who wish to conduct a survey in the Residence Halls must obtain prior approval from the Director of Residence Life.
-Students who wish to conduct a survey elsewhere on campus must obtain prior approval from the Director of Student Involvement. - F. No alcohol may be sold or distributed on campus unless it is being offered as part of an official College program or event in a specially designated location.
+- organizations must be sponsored by a recognized student organization and the associated activity receiving approval from the Director of Student Involvement. - D. All organizations or individuals desiring to recruit professionally on campus must contact the Center for Career and Professional Development. - E. All campus-affiliated organizations or individuals wishing to sell merchandise or services must receive approval from and work with the Assistant Dean for Student Engagement and Belonging. - F. Student organizations must obtain approval to sell merchandise or services in the residence halls for fundraising purposes from the Director of Residence Life.
+Door-to-door selling and soliciting in the Residence Halls, on campus, or in the local community are not permitted. - G. Students who wish to conduct a survey in the Residence Halls must obtain prior approval from the Director of Residence Life.
+Students who wish to conduct a survey elsewhere on campus must obtain prior approval from the Assistant Dean for Student Engagement and Belonging. - H. No alcohol may be sold or distributed on campus unless it is being offered as part of an official College program or event in a specially designated location. - I. Conduct that is prohibited (violence, harassment, disruptive behavior and aggressive conduct) will be grounds for removal from campus, will further serve to bar future access to campus in the form of a "No Trespass" order being issued.

-Please note: If you believe a solicitor has harassed you, you may file a complaint with the Office of Student Affairs, the Department of Campus Safety, the Office of Residence Life, or the Office of Student Involvement.
+Please note: If you believe a solicitor has harassed you, you may file a complaint with the Office of Student Affairs, the Department of Campus Safety, the Office of Residence Life, or the Office of Student Engagement and Belonging.